donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-a-sd-card.md

 We are going to use the C language, since Linux PAM modules are written in C.

-Coming to a decision with the programming language, let's start writing code for the SD card initialization procedure.
+Having the programming language determined, let's start writing code for the SD card initialization procedure.

 ### The SD Card Part